textum-ocr/textum-ocr.github.io/index.md

 # Textum

-Welcome to the docs page for Textum.
+Welcome to the online documentation for Textum.

+This page will be completed within the next weeks.